How the B1 Usability Package was developed

 - Does the requested feature have a general appeal?

-- If we were to put every single feature that any customer ever requested into the product, it would become a mess of features only a very few number of customers could use.
-We only try to include functionality that seem to have a broad appeal, and for that reason you might experience that a requested feature will be turned down by the screening process.
+- If we were to put every single feature that any customer ever requested into the product, it would become a mess of features only a very few customers could use.
+We only try to include functionality that seems to have a broad appeal, and for that reason, you might experience that a requested feature will be turned down by the screening process.
 That being said, we always keep every request we receive with the notion that what might be too specific now could potentially become a general feature in the future.